Joshkoz16/WMN/README.md

 ## Go from powered off Pi to data collection:

+***Note: This example used rasp3 as the client Pi and rasp2 as the server Pi.
+The following steps can be adapted for using rasp as the client Pi and rasp2 as the server Pi by substituting rasp for rasp3.***

 Power on Raspberry Pis named rasp2 and rasp3.
 For the purposes of this demonstration, rasp2 is the server Pi and rasp3 is the client Pi.
 Open a Terminal window on rasp2 and start the iPerf server with the command:
 ```